-You then simply add the additional component for the colour, place everything in a food processor/ blender and blend.
+You then simply add the additional component for the color, place everything in a food processor/ blender, and blend.
 You can include some ground cumin too for a more traditional hummus recipe.
 I like to experiment with different herbs depending on the additional ingredients, but it’s all to taste, so I’ve left things relatively simple here.

-Once you have all your base ingredients ( exact amounts in the recipe below), you can then prepare the additional ingredients based on what colours you want for each dip recipe.
+Once you have all your base ingredients ( exact amounts in the recipe below), you can then prepare the additional ingredients based on what colors you want for each dip recipe.

 The various hummus recipes require a mixture of raw or roasted vegetables.
-I roasted the beetroot, red peppers, purple sweet potatoes and cabbage ( which gives a lovely charred, smoky flavour) and left the remainder of the ingredients raw.
+I roasted the beetroot, red peppers, purple sweet potatoes, and cabbage ( which gives a lovely charred, smoky flavor) and left the remainder of the ingredients raw.

 Purple sweet potatoes: I bake these like I would when wanting to make baked potatoes.
-Wash them and pierce a few times with a fork then roast in the oven for around 40 minutes ( turning over halfway through).
+Wash them and pierce them a few times with a fork then roast in the oven for around 40 minutes (turning over halfway through).
 The time will vary depending on how big the potatoes are.

 Note* For a quicker method you can also microwave the potatoes- rinse and pierce the potatoes a few times with a fork then wrap in a damp kitchen towel and microwave for around 2 minutes on each side.

-Red peppers: For peppers, I tend to roast them according to look; when their skins are starting to wrinkle and collapse and possibly even charr ( which adds a delicious smoky flavour to the hummus).
+Red peppers: For peppers, I tend to roast them according to their look; when their skins are starting to wrinkle and collapse and possibly even charr ( which adds a delicious smoky flavor to the hummus).
 For this recipe, I included them on the tray with my beetroot.

-Red Cabbage: I’m not sure if this is something that is done a lot, but for this recipe, I chopped my cabbage in half, very lightly drizzled with oil and baked in the oven with the beetroot and red peppers.
-The effect is a delicious charred flavour that is wonderful for the hummus.
+Red Cabbage: I’m not sure if this is something that is done a lot, but for this recipe, I chopped my cabbage in half, very lightly drizzled it with oil, and baked it in the oven with the beetroot and red peppers.
+The effect is a delicious charred flavor that is wonderful for the hummus.

 The turmeric is simply peeled and included raw, and the avocado is also included raw.

-You can experiment with other veggies to see how they affect the colour and flavour of your veggie dips too, I’ve included all my favourite veggies for these rainbow six hummus recipes, but there are plenty of possibilities.
+You can experiment with other veggies to see how they affect the color and flavor of your veggie dips too, I’ve included all my favorite veggies for these rainbow six hummus recipes, but there are plenty of possibilities.

-I’ve included the exact roasting directions and amounts for each colour variation in the recipe card below.
+I’ve included the exact roasting directions and amounts for each color variation in the recipe card below.

 For the green hummus, I love sneaking in a teaspoon of spirulina for added nutritional benefits without affecting the taste too much.
-Plus, it also makes for a wonderfully rich green coloured hummus.
+Plus, it also makes for wonderfully rich green-colored hummus.